xmos/fwk_voice/examples/bare-metal/ic/README.rst

 mic input consisting of a `Alexa` utterances with a point noise source consisting of pop music.
 The signal and noise sources in input.wav come from different spatial locations.

 The interference cancelled version of the mic input is generated as the IC output and written to the output.wav file.
-In this example, a VAD is not used and so the VAD signal is set to 0 to indicate that voice is not present, meaning adaption will occur.
+In this example, a VNR is not used and so the VNR signal is set to 0 to indicate that voice is not present, meaning adaption will occur.
 In a practical system, the
-VAD probability would increase during the utterances to ensure the IC does not adapt to the voice and cause it to be attenuated.
+VNR voice to noise ratio would increase during the utterances to ensure the IC does not adapt to the voice and cause it to be attenuated.
 The test file has only a few short voice utterances and so the example works and demonstrates the IC operation.

 Building